|

 ‘Mary’ Wooden hull, black raised topsides.Home port Chichester Harbour.

-John has just sent these pics in February 2011, sadly he has also sent in an advert for her, see the For Sale page...
+John has just sent these pics in February 2011, sadly he has also sent in an advert for her.
+She was sold and sadly john is no longer with us.
 March 2011.
 Mr John Banks![]()

 Mr John Banks.